v2sCollections/Constellation/README.md

 ## [ENABLING MODDING](https://)

-When you first launch the game from Vortex you will see a popup select [YES: Apply recommended changes.](https://)
+When you first launch the game from Vortex you may see a popup.
+Select [YES: Apply recommended changes.](https://)

 ![](https://s11.gifyu.com/images/S4U8u.jpg)